Remember Jesus!

 Conclusion:

-During this time of year when we celebrate the fulfillment of the prophecies (1) of Jesus being born of the Virgin Mary, let us not lose sight of the fact that in the past He was born to die, be raised from the dead and in doing so paid the price so that all that call upon the Lord Jesus (1) might be saved!
-He is in the present our High Priest and Mediator who ever lives to intercede with God our Father for us while we live out our brief lives on Fallen Earth.
+During this time of year when we celebrate the fulfillment of the prophecies (1) of Jesus being born of the Virgin Mary, let us not lose sight of the fact that in the past, He was born to die, be raised from the dead, then ascend to Heaven (1) and in doing so paid the price so that all that call upon the Lord Jesus (1) might be saved!
+He is in the present our High Priest and Mediator, whoever lives to intercede with God our Father for us while we live out our brief lives on Fallen Earth.
 Lastly, He is the future returning Lord of Lords and King of Kings who will vanquish all of His enemies and establish a New Heaven and Earth!

 For this reason, whoever eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty of the body and blood of the Lord.
 A person should examine himself first, and in this way let him eat the bread and drink of the cup.
 (1 Corinthians 11:27,28 NET)

 Realize we were placed or baptized (1) into Christ by God the Holy Spirit (1) so that we might share in Jesus’ death and thus be separated from the evil nature within us.
-However, note that Paul in the book of Romans Chapter Six is saying that the sinful nature within us is dead but not annihilated when we are saved.
+However, note that Paul, in the book of Romans Chapter Six, is saying that the sinful nature within us is dead but not annihilated when we are saved.
 The Bible teaches that the sinful nature remains in the believer until he dies; however, we are not “in it” in the sense we are in its grip.
-(1 John 1:8) God in salvation breaks the power of the sinful nature over the believer and separates us from it.
+(1 John 1:8) God, in salvation, breaks the power of the sinful nature over the believer and separates us from it.
 There has been a definite cleavage, a disengagement of the person from the evil nature.
 That is, the evil nature is a dethroned monarch.
-Before salvation, the evil nature was the master of the individual, but after salvation, the believer is its master!
+Before salvation, the evil nature was the individual’s master, but after salvation, the believer is its master!
 (Genesis 4:7) However, God leaves it to us as a disciplinary measure.
-When a believer refuses to obey the incessant demands of our sinful nature, they glorify God, defeat Satan in their lives, and grow more spiritually mature.
-(1) However, we so often stumble and must repent (change our mind about the sin being desirable) and confess it to the Lord to be forgiven.
+When believers refuse to obey our sinful nature’s incessant demands, they glorify God, defeat Satan in their lives, and grow more spiritually mature.
+(1) However, we often stumble and must repent (change our mind about the sin being desirable) and confess it to the Lord to be forgiven.
 This could be a sin ranging from the obvious breaking of the Ten Commandments (1) to an attempt to earn our salvation by our works.
-That is, we could be as the Pharisees believing we are worthy to partake of the Lord’s Supper based on our works (e.g., tithing, giving to the poor, reading the Bible, praying beautiful prayers, memorizing scripture, singing to the enjoyment of others, fasting, etc.) which are all good things (1) but become dead works (1) if the motive is wrong.
+That is, we could be like the Pharisees, believing we are worthy to partake of the Lord’s Supper based on our works (e.g., tithing, giving to the poor, reading the Bible, praying beautiful prayers, memorizing scripture, singing to the enjoyment of others, fasting, etc.) which are all good things (1) but become dead works (1) if the motive is wrong.
 (Luke 18:10-14)

 The only way to worthily partake of the Lord’s Supper is to realize that we are not worthy in our own ability but only through the battered body and shed blood of our Lord and Savior Jesus Christ!
 Hallelujah!
 Paradoxically, we can only partake of the bread (representing His Body) and the wine (representing His Blood) if we understand that it is only through His body and His blood that we are worthy to partake of them.
 That is, we are not found with the righteousness of our own but rather His righteousness (1) imputed to us!
 (Philippians 3:9.
 2 Corinthians 5:21)